Nilesh-0203/SkySnap-Weather-Pro/README.md

-Modern card layout with a vibrant color scheme 🎨 Weather icons dynamically change based on current conditions ☔❄️🌤️ 👨‍💻 How It Works:
+Modern card layout with a vibrant color scheme 🎨 Weather icons dynamically change based on current conditions ☔❄️🌤️

+👨‍💻 How It Works:

 Enter the city name in the search bar.
 Click the search button to fetch real-time weather data.
 Beautifully displayed weather details including temperature, humidity, and wind speed.
-🌐 Stay Connected:
-Explore the code on GitHub [link to GitHub] 🚀

 Excited to continue exploring new ways to enhance user experiences and bring creativity to coding! 💻✨